trayanaboykova/trayanaboykova/README.md

 - 🧩 **I’m interested in:** computer science and technology
 - 📚 **I’m currently learning:** Java and JavaScript
 - 📧 **How to reach me:** trayana.boykova@gmail.com
-- ⚡ **Fun fact about me:** I have a masters degree in law ⚖, but I am currently pursuing a career change in the software engineering field.
+- ⚡ **Fun fact about me:** I have a masters degree in law ⚖, but I am currently pursuing a career change in the field of software development.

 <h3 align="left">🕸Connect via Socials:</h3>
 <p align="left">